0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Stockton-on-Tees Borough Council targets a net-zero council estate by 2030.
 The borough’s housing is predominantly modern and on the gas grid, with very low off-gas-grid representation.

-• MCS certified installation (BUS-eligible)
+• NICEIC, RECC and HIES certified installation

 • Heat Geek trained design and commissioning